gavineccles17/personal_website/_pages/blog.markdown

 permalink: "/blog/"
 layout: archive
 author_profile: true
-sidebar:
+header:
-- image: "/assets/images/blog-cover.jpg"
+  image: /assets/images/costa_rica.jpg
+  caption: Costa Rica
-description: This is where all my blogs will be archived.
-Full of crap but might be worth the read.
+description: This is where my latest blogs will appear
 ---

-This is where all my blogs will be archived.
-Full of crap but might be worth the read. [write](mailto:letters@aravindiyer.com) to me.
+This is where my latest blogs will appear.
+Some of the topics I have planned for my blogs:

+* Technology
+* Travel
+* Running
+* Photography
+* Books
+* Motivation
+* Life in General

+The first blogs that I have to write on my list are:
+1. How I setup a website
+1. Dealing with the Corona Virus

+Please [reach out to me]({{ site.baseurl }}/contact/) if anyone has any topics they feel would be good to discuss, thanks!

 ## Latest Stories